lukbek/supla-pushover/README.md

 Now you can set the priority of notification using `priority`, `priority_expire`, `priority_retry` parameters.
 Read more at [`Pushover Priority`](https://pushover.net/api#priority)

 Now you can set `debouce` parameter in milliseconds.
-Debounce parameter means that condition will be true if changes between previous notification and current notification are longer than that parameter.
+Debounce parameter means that condition will be true if changes between previous notification and current notification are longer than this parameter.

 # Condition language